 This category of tent is suitable for the worst weather in spring, summer and autumn, i.e. it is not a heavy duty winter tent.
 3 season tents with their flysheets can withstand downpours and light snow.
-They are lightweight and usually easy to setup and generally have mesh panels for better ventilation with steeper sloping walls for more livable space in the tent.
+They are lightweight and usually easy to set up and generally have mesh panels for better ventilation with steeper sloping walls for more livable space in the tent.

 4 SEASON TENT:

 Our advice: When you are picking a tent you are going to know what season you want it for.
-If you are going on an expedition to Everest then you are going to need a 4 season tent, on the other hand if you are going to be hiking in the Lake District in the UK then a 3 season tent is for you.
+If you are going on an expedition to Everest then you are going to need a 4 season tent, on the other hand, if you are going to be hiking in the Lake District in the UK then a 3 season tent is for you.

 2) Capacity, how many people will I be camping with?

-Backpacking tents are categorized by their capacity, these range from single person (solo) to 4 person and space will vary in each category.
-You can get a 2 person tent that will be a tight squeeze for 2 people and then another that will give you more space for gear etc. which can be thought of as a 2.5 person tent, the deciding factor here will be weight, obviously the larger 2 person tent will be heavier than the tight fitting 2 person tent.
+Backpacking tents are categorized by their capacity, these range from a single person (solo) to 4 person and space will vary in each category.
+You can get a 2 person tent that will be a tight squeeze for 2 people and then another that will give you more space for gear etc. which can be thought of like a 2.5 person tent, the deciding factor here will be weight, obviously the larger 2 person tent will be heavier than the tight fitting 2 person tent.

-You should look at the floor space: Generally backpacking tents range from 1.2 – 1.7 square meters per person.
+You should look at the floor space: Generally, backpacking tents range from 1.2 – 1.7 square meters per person.
 If your tent is at the low end of this range you will be cramped but you will save on weight, the higher end of the scale will be more spacious but heavier.

 Solo tents range a little higher on that scale, 1.4- 2.3 square meters of space.

-Our advice: Unless you know you will be camping out on your own a lot and need something that is light weight then we suggest you go for a 2 person tent; this will give you more options.
+Our advice: Unless you know you will be camping out on your own a lot and need something that is lightweight then we suggest you go for a 2 person tent; this will give you more options.
 Sometimes its best to go for a tent that has room for one extra person, this gives you more room.